irisida/go-microservices/introduction/readme.md

-# REST microservices with Go

-# Basic web server with pure Go
+# Basic WebServer with Go

-Here we have an example of a trivial webserver with `Go`.
-This is not something that we would use in production but it covers the very basics of implementing a web server in `Go` using just the `net/http` pack and the `HandleFunc` method.
+Below we have an example of a trivial webserver with `Go`.
+Although this is not something that we would use in production it's useful in the sense that it covers the very basics of implementing a web server in `Go` using just the `net/http` pack and the `HandleFunc` method.
+There are many available framewors written for implementing webservices in Go and underneath them all you'll find basics with the `net/http` package such as this we can see here.

 ![](/introduction/assets/basic-server.png)